markuspirke/KM3Acoustics.jl/docs/src/exampleusage.md

 ```shell
     julia --project=. scripts/simulation.jl -i workingdir -D workingdir/detector.detx -r 123
 ```
-This will simulate acoustic events.
+This will simulate acoustic events for a 10 min time window.
+During this time intervall each tripod will send out 11 signals, each seperated by 5 seconds.
+The outout will be a .h5 file.